What is Building Operator Certification (BOC)?

 What are the Costs of the Program?

-The Division of Energy of the Missouri Department of Economic Development, in cooperation with the Midwest Energy Efficiency Alliance, is providing BOC training in Missouri with the generous support of AmerenUE, Aquila, Columbia Water and Light, Empire District Electric Company, Kansas City Power and Light and Springfield City Utilities.
+The Division of Energy of the Missouri Department of Economic Development, in cooperation with the Midwest Energy Efficiency Alliance, is providing BOC training in Missouri with the generous support of AmerenUE, Columbia Water and Light, Empire District Electric Company, Kansas City Power and Light, Spire Inc. and Springfield City Utilities.
 Individuals working at organizations in these utilities' service areas are eligible to enroll in BOC training at a cost of $1,150.
 If you are employed by an organization that is not a customer of one of these utilities, please contact the Division of Energy for more information about eligibility and costs to participate in the BOC training program.